RISK-Team-Best/RISK/README.md

 8.Once there is a player lost all territory or there is a player win the game, the Frame will pop window to show the result<br>
 9.If you need start again, please click File->New to start a new game<br>

+Note for AI player: AI player will pop result window in each stage:Draft,Attack,Deploy(If win in the battle),Fortify(Skip when there is no territory can send troops)
+User click the "OK" button to allow AI player enter the next stage.<br>

 #### Deliverables:
 readme file
 source code